What Is A Vaporizer

 Vapes come in many different styles.
 For instance, Vicks makes a medical vaporizer designed to vaporize Vicks-infused steam for medicinal purposes.
 Companies like Grenco Science make pen vapes like the G Pen Elite.
 While some pens work with dried blends, most of them are designed for use with liquid, wax, and oils.

 Then there are the desktop balloon vaporizers popularized by Storz & Bickel with their now famous Volcano vaporizers.
 These forced air convection vapes fill bags, also known as balloons, with vapor and then allow you to inhale at your leisure.
-A valve attached to the bag allows you release the vapor as you please.
+A valve allows you release the vapor from the bag at your leisure.
 Storz & Bickel’s models are particularly nice in that the valve is integrated into the mouthpiece so you don’t have to fiddle with knobs – you just press it against your mouth and the valve opens.
 This makes for an incredibly convenient and natural vaporization process.

 One defining characteristic among the various vapes pertains to portability or lack thereof.
 Some are highly portable, compact and cordless while heavier desktop models require an electrical outlet.
 The Extreme Q by Canadian vaporizer manufacturer Arizer is an example of a plugin desktop style vape.

 If you’re interested in learning more about vaporizers, we suggest you take a look at our vaporizer reviews.
-At VapeGuide.com we consider ourselves vaping aficionados, and do our best to keep our readers apprised of the ever changing vaping landscape.
-Feel free to browse our site in order to learn more about vape culture, the gear and what it’s all about.
+At VapeGuide we consider ourselves vaping aficionados, and do our best to keep our readers apprised of the ever changing vaping landscape.
+Feel free to browse our site in order to learn more about vape culture, vape gear and what it’s all about.